awslabs/clickstream-android/README.md

 The SDK relies on the Amplify for Android SDK Core Library and is developed according to the Amplify Android SDK plug-in specification.
 In addition, we've added features that automatically collect common user events and attributes (e.g., screen view, first open) to simplify data collection for users.

+Visit our [Documentation site](https://awslabs.github.io/clickstream-analytics-on-aws/en/latest/sdk-manual/android/) to learn more about Clickstream Android SDK.

 ### Platform Support

-The Clickstream SDK supports Android API level 16 (Android 4.1) and above.
+Clickstream Android SDK supports Android 4.1 (API level 16) and later.

 ## Integrate SDK